-This dog food contains complex carbohydrates that has an overall low glycemic index content.
+This dog food contains complex carbohydrates that have an overall low glycemic index content.
 Carbs with low glycemic index are more slowly digested, absorbed, and metabolized and cause a lower and slower rise in blood sugar level.
-The food is also enriched with a blend of different fibers which help to moderate dog’s glycemic response and alleviate any digestive issue.
+The food is also enriched with a blend of different fibers which help to moderate a dog’s glycemic response and alleviate any digestive issue.

 2. Orijen Original Dry Dog Food

 The protein sources come from turkey, chicken, fish, and eggs and supported with several low-glycemic carbohydrates such as whole green peas, whole navy beans, whole red lentils, and more.
-Not forget to mention the addition of plenty of fibers in form of kale, spinach, whole pumpkin, and more.
+Not forget to mention the addition of plenty of fibers in the form of kale, spinach, whole pumpkin, and more.

 3. Wellness Core Natural Grain-Free Dry Dog Food

-The Wellness Core Natural Grain Free Dry Dog Food (link to Amazon) is a grain-free dog food which contains high-quality proteins including turkey and chicken.
+The Wellness Core Natural Grain-Free Dry Dog Food is a grain-free dog food that contains high-quality proteins including turkey and chicken.
 This food doesn’t contain byproduct meats, wheat, corn, soy, or any other artificial colors, flavors, or additives.

 It is packed with fruits and vegetables such as spinach, kale, and sweet potatoes to help control your dog’s glucose levels in check.
 Not forget to mention there are four different probiotics, omega fatty acids, and a variety of antioxidant-rich foods included.
-While this dog food is not specifically designed for diabetic dogs, but the ingredients contained make the food great for diabetic dogs.
+While this dog food is not specifically designed for diabetic dogs, but the ingredients contained to make the food are great for diabetic dogs.